Ecosoft Smart Grid Controller 1 Manual

 Advice: Settings and tools which are not described in this manual shouldn’t be changed or used, because it may cause the system to malfunction.

-The Smart Grid Controller (SGC) is accessible via the assigned IP address or – if your phone supports mDNS – via the hostname of the switch (e.g. http://sgc.local).
+The Smart Grid Controller (SGC) is accessible via the assigned IP address or – if your phone supports mDNS – via the hostname of the SGC (e.g. http://sgc.local).
 The IP address may change if your WiFi network assigns another IP address to the SGC, for example when the SGC has been disconnected from the outlet for some time, and reboots.
 The hostname however will remain the same, and might be more convenient to use.

 When opening the web interface, you will be prompted to log on.
 The default credentials are: